Discover a hidden world, as Mikael Buck shows you how to shoot incredible close-ups

 When you are creating imagery using stacking, it can sometimes be very tempting to forget about aesthetics, and just tie up 500 images to achieve perfect sharpness.

 While this method can be impressive, it’s often not the best way to create really arresting shots.
 Ultimately, you shouldn’t forget that it’s the capturing of a story in images that works really well.
 In this shot of the common house spider, I chose to keep the focus heavily on the eyes and fans to really bring out the spider’s dynamism and vitality – this shot was a stack of just two frames.

 Your eye needs a way through the frame.
 Think about how you would shoot a person, a larger animal or a car, and then apply the same process to your macro photography.

 The lighting set-up

 The set-up for this shot of a ladybird was quite straightforward, with the choice of background used being key.
-The strong colour and fibres from the scarf work really well against the subject.
+The strong colour and textures worked really well against the subject.
 Two remotely triggered flashguns were used – one gelled and the other firing through white card to soften the key light.
 Finally, a sheet of white card was positioned to the left of the camera to reflect light back into the shadows.